TaliBytes/discord-lexi-bot/readme.md

 2. Navigate to the repository with `cd discord-lexi-bot`
 3. Install dependencies `pip install discord.py`
 4. [Add the Discord bot to your server using the *Developer Portal*](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal)
+5. To disable a feature, move the corresponding file from "/modules" dir to "/modules/disabled" dir.
+Restart Lexi.

 ### Running Lexi

 Lexi should now be online and ready to use in the server of your choosing.
 Run the python script using an internet-enabled device.

 ## Syntax & Usage